 The pad needs to be constructed out of a sealed pavement (hard standing) and capture waste water (leachate and run-off) in order to prevent any uncontrolled release of waste water to ground or surface water; and

-aca.
-2%
+There also needs to be an adequate gradient on the concrete pad to ensure containment is effective normally a fall of ca. 2% is sufficient for this purpose.

 The appropriate dimensioning of the intermediate waste water tank taking into account the site size and rainfall in order to hold leachate (water that has percolated through the feedstock) and run-off from precipitation from all paved areas where compost or raw material is stored or treated.

 In addition, a waste water management plan must ensure adequate treatment and reuse of the waste water.